udayaKherath/House-Price-Prediction/README.md

 ### Feature Selection
 - **Selecting Relevant Features**: To identify the most relevant features for predicting house prices, we employed recursive feature elimination (RFE).
 This helped us streamline our dataset by retaining only the features with the greatest predictive power.

 These preprocessing steps were essential in preparing our dataset for training machine learning models.
 By addressing missing values, engineering informative features, and ensuring data uniformity through scaling, we optimized our dataset for effective model training and prediction.

-- **Model Selection**: Overview of the different ML models experimented with and rationale for choosing the final model.
-- **Model Evaluation**: Evaluation metrics used to assess the performance of the ML models.
-- **Deployment**: Discussion on how the final model is deployed for real-world use.

 ## Model Selection
 Several ML models were experimented with, including: